genomicsclass/leanpub/manuscript/random_variables.md

 So the hf diet mice are about 10% heavier.
 Are we done?
 Why do we need p-values and confidence intervals?
 The reason is that these averages are random variables.
 They can take many values.

-Note that if we repeat the experiment, we will obtain 24 new mice from The Jackson Laboratory and, after randomly assigning them to each diet, we will get a different mean.
+If we repeat the experiment, we obtain 24 new mice from The Jackson Laboratory and, after randomly assigning them to each diet, we get a different mean.
 Every time we repeat this experiment, we get a different value.
 We call this type of quantity a *random variable*.

 <a name="random_variable"></a>

-## Random variables
+## Random Variables

 R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course1/random_variables.Rmd).

 Let's see what a random variable is.
-Imagine we actually have the weight of all control female mice and can upload them to R. In Statistics we refer to this as *the population*.
+Imagine we actually have the weight of all control female mice and can upload them to R. In Statistics, we refer to this as *the population*.
 These are all the control mice available from which we sampled 24.
 Note that in practice we do not have access to the population.
 We have a special data set that we're using here to illustrate concepts.

 Read-in the data either from your home directory or from dagdata: